-Blocking processes which keep leukaemia cells alive
+Blocking chemical reactions which keep ependymoma cells alive

 Investigating the possibility of combining a medicine that blocks the process with a medicine that triggers a cell's defensive response to treat ALL.